 How can you request a visit?

-The consultation service requires a referral from your primary care physician or specialist; however, if you contact us directly, the Sincera team will work with your doctor to obtain the referral on your behalf.
-Following the referral, an advanced practice nurse will visit you in your home to assess your needs.
-She will work with Sincera’s physicians to determine the best way to control your pain or other symptoms and will then make a recommendation to your physician.
-She will write any necessary prescriptions, but your own physician will continue to manage your care.
+The consultation service requires a referral from your primary care provider or specialist; however, you can contact us directly and the Sincera team will work with your provider to obtain the referral on your behalf.
+Following the referral, an advanced practice nurse will visit you in your home, nursing home, hospital room or at our consultation office to assess your needs.
+She will work with Sincera’s physicians to determine the best way to control your pain or other symptoms and will then make a recommendation to your provider.
+She will write any necessary prescriptions, but your own provider will continue to manage your care.

-The Sincera nurse will automatically follow up with you via phone several times after the initial consultation and will visit again, if needed, to re-evaluate symptoms and your response to treatment.
-Additional recommendations would then be shared with your physician so he or she can make any necessary changes to your care plan.
+The Sincera nurse will follow up with you via phone after the initial consultation and will visit again, if needed, to re-evaluate symptoms and your response to treatment.
+Additional recommendations would then be shared with your provider so he or she can make any necessary changes to your care plan.

 What are the costs of a consultation?